Frequently Asked Questions

 Squash / Squashing

-When the person who owes you money doesn’t join the Squabble or does join, but you are unable to settle through mediation on the Squabble app, the Squabble will be auto-filed in Small Claims Court in the appropriate jurisdiction based on the information already provided by the Squabbler.
+In Tier 2 (disputes $1,000.01 and $2,500.00) and Tier 3 ($2,500 – your particular jurisdiction’s monetary limit for Small Claims Court) disputes, when the person who owes you money doesn’t join the Squabble or does join but you’re unable to settle through mediation on the app, your Squabble will be “Squashed”, which means it is automatically filed in Small Claims Court in the appropriate jurisdiction based on the information you provided in the Squabble process.

 After a Squabble has been Squashed (filed in court) either party may choose to re-open the negotiation by going in to the App and choosing “Re-Squabble”.
 This will renew the option for settlement through mediation.